unisonweb/unison/docs/LanguageReference.md

 use namespace name_1 name_2 .. name_n
 ```

 Where `namespace` is the namespace from which we want to use names unqualified, and `name_1` through `name_n` are the names we want to use.
-If no names are given in the `use` clause, Unison brings all the names from the namespace into scope.
+If no names are given in the `use` clause, Unison allows all the names from the namespace to be used unqualified.
+There's no performance penalty for this, as `use` clauses are purely a syntactic convenience.
+When rendering code as text, Unison will insert precise `use` clauses that mention exactly the names it uses, even if the programmer omitted the list of names.

 See the section on [identifiers](#identifiers) for more on namespaces as well as qualified and unqualified names.